meranly8/meranly8.github.io/_posts/2021-07-05-the_end_of_the_beginning.markdown

 1. **Ruby CLI - Spanish Speaking Countries:** study facts of countries that speak Spanish and quiz yourself on the country's capitals
 2. **Sinatra - Garden Harvest:** track crops grown in your garden
-3. **Rails - Moodie Foodie:** log into your account to track what your ate that day, your mood at the end of the day, and see what others are eating
+3. **Rails - Moody Foodie:** log into your account to track what your ate that day, your mood at the end of the day, and see what others are eating
 4. **JavaScript - Murcar Cellar:** track your inventory of wines and make comments on them
 5. **React Redux - Krafty Krab:** track your craft ideas, works in progress, inventory, and items sold